bkeegan/PowershellBoilerplate/README.md

 As compared to PSCX: PSCX or Powershell Community Extensions is another set of boilerplate powershell cmdlets available on codeplex (http://pscx.codeplex.com/).
 Powershell Boilerplate, while overlaps in some ways, differs in the following

-  -Licensing.
-PSCX is under the "Microsoft Public License" (MS-PL) while this repository is under GPLv2.
+  -Licensing: PSCX is under the "Microsoft Public License" (MS-PL) while this repository is under GPLv2.
-  -Looser definition of "boilerplate".
-This repository contains some more particular implentations (for example, methods for deploying applications and applying patches).
+  -Looser definition of "boilerplate": This repository contains some more particular implentations (for example, methods for deploying applications and applying patches).
 The code is, however, designed to work in any Windows environment.
+  -Code with module prerequistes: PSCX is designed to be usable on any machine with Powershell installed.
+This repository contains cmdlets that requires other modules to be installed (for example, active directory)